guardian/frontend/README.md

 ```

 The second file is called `[YOUR_HOME_DIR]/.gu/frontend.properties` and you can get its contents from a shared
-document (ask your team mates to share it with you)
+document.
+Ask your team mates to share it with you.
+If it has already been shared with you just search for "frontend.properties" in your documents.

 Vagrant
 -------